|

 I

-have hunted both quail and grouse over fine dogs, but nothing compares
+have hunted both quail and grouse over fine dogs,

 to the

-My dogs are named Sir Francis Drake (k/a Drake), Sir Walter Ralegh (k/a
+My dogs are named Sir Francis Drake (k/a Drake), Sir

 Ralegh) and Sir John Hawkins (k/a Hawkins).
-(I suspect you
+(I

 have discerned the naming pattern.)
-Drake is the old guy,
+Drake is the old

 retired after the 2002 season.
-He is a big dog, almost pure white with
+He is a big dog, almost

 faint orange flecking.
-Ralegh is white with orange ears and body
+Ralegh is white with orange ears

 markings.
-Hawkins is white with a black ear and black
+Hawkins is white with a black ear and

 ticking.
-Descriptions of the pictures are as follows, from left to
+Descriptions of the pictures are as follows, from

 right above (click on pictures to enlarge):satisfaction of working an equally accomplished animal on the greatest of all game birds."
 Frederick W. Payne, Esquire Payne & Hodous, LLP 412 East Jefferson Street, Charlottesville, Virginia * * * * * (1) Drake, aged 6, Spring, 1997.
 (2) Drake (aged 13), Ralegh (aged 4) and Hawkins (aged 4 months), October, 2004.
 (3) Ralegh, aged 2, Fall, 2002.
 (4) Ralegh with his turkey, November, 2003.
 (5) Drake and Ralegh examining a turkey, December, 2002.
 Update August 10, 2006.
 My oldest dog Drake died.
 It was time, but it doesn't make it any easier.
 He was truly an extraordinary creature. |